yanangao1709/OTOH/README.md

 ## Configuring parameters:
 Our method is dependent on hyper-parameters that can be found under OTOH/config/.
 There are 3 different types of configuration files:

-* **Default Configuration** - found under `src/config/default.yaml`.
+* **Default Configuration** - found under `OTOH/config/default.yaml`.
 This file depicts the default parameters for all runs.
-Is overridden by any other configuration file.
+It is overridden by any other configuration file.
 An example of a parameter here could be `batch_size`, which is generally similar for all algorithms.

-* **Enviroment Configuration** - found under `src/config/envs/<env-name>.yaml`.
+* **Enviroment Configuration** - found under `OTOH/config/envs/<env-name>.yaml`.
 This file depicts the parameters that are relevant for running the environment.
 An example of this is `num_agents`.

-* **Algorithm Configuration** - found under `src/config/algs/<alg-name>.yaml`.
+* **Algorithm Configuration** - found under `OTOH/config/algs/<alg-name>.yaml`.
 This file depicts the parameters for the current algorithm.
 An example of this is `learning_rate`.

 ## Code Roadmap